Montevertine: Le Pergole Torte 1980-2012

 together so many strands of history and culture.
 Le Pergole Torte is a wine of

 tradition and innovation.
 It is a wine that speaks to the potential of

-Sangiovese and the unique attributes of Radda.
+Sangiovese and the unique attributes of Radda in Chianti.
 But above all else, Pergole

 Torte is a reflection of its creator.
 The late Sergio Manetti was an industrialist, an intellectual and a man of deep culture.
 His spirit permeates through these wines.
 When I received an